Suspicion rules ahead of latest Hungary-EU talks

 Credit rating agencies have cut Hungary's sovereign bonds to "junk" status in response to some of those moves and the forint has only been propped up by hopes of an IMF deal, with investment banks including Credit Suisse still expecting Hungary to agree a precautionary loan this year.

-That faith has been undermined by the lengthy row with Brussels, however, and Orban's leeway for bargaining would narrow if investors turned against Budapest as a result.
+That faith has been undermined by the dragging out of the row with Brussels, however, and Orban's leeway for bargaining ahead of the loan talks would narrow if investors turned against Budapest as a result.